Vald

 Dawn until midnight on the 1st (Market Day) Highwater Fair: A major trade event taking place when the waters are highest.
 Every major town and city celebrates with fairs and markets.

-Midnight on the 10th (Resting Day) Wet Equinox: Marks the midpoint of the Wet season.
+Midnight on the 10th (Tithe Day) Wet Equinox: Marks the midpoint of the Wet season.

-18th on the afternoon of the 18th (Song Day).
-First Plant: A festival marking the beginning of planting season.
+Afternoon of the 18th (Resting Day) First Plant: A festival marking the beginning of planting season.
 Communities gather to plant the first seeds of the year together.

 Rise